WalletConnect/walletconnect-docs/mobile-linking.md

 However connecting a mobile wallet and a mobile application was always possible by design.

-Using the URI commonly displayed in the QRCode it is possible to establish a connection by sharing this URI through a deep link or universal link on both Android and iOS.
+Using the URI commonly displayed in the QRCode it is possible to establish a pairing by sharing this URI through a deep link or universal link on both Android and iOS.

 Despite the multiple UX caveats that mobile linking encountered, we've been able to simplify this pattern with our own QR Code Modal package.

 ![mobile linking](.gitbook/assets/mobile-linking-preview.png)

-The pattern we chose to adhere for a consistent UX across platforms for connection establishment is the following:
+The pattern we chose to adhere for a consistent UX across platforms for pairing establishment is the following:

 1. Dapp prompts user to connect with: